-It’s the same pattern; for generations, moms have put their own goals and dreams on hold to raise a family – the most demanding yet, the most underpaid job in the world- and support their husbands’ careers.
+It's difficult to work towards financial independence as a mother.
+It's the same pattern; for generations, moms have put their own goals and dreams on hold to raise a family - the most demanding yet, the most underpaid job in the world- and support their husbands' careers.
 Is it because of societal roles?
-Maybe – though those are changing quite a bit.
+Maybe - though those are changing quite a bit.
 Unspoken expectations?
 Quite possibly.

-Being financially independent means taking charge of our destiny, no matter our gender.
-But as financially independent mothers, we realize, however, that our financial independence can only positively affect our children’s future in every way.
+Having financial independence means taking charge of our destiny, no matter our gender.
+But as financially independent mothers, we realize, however, that our financial independence can only positively affect our children's future in every way.

 So whether you are on maternity leave, taking time off to care for younger children, making great strides on your five-year plan, or just taking it a day at a time trying to hold on to your job - take action!
 Having a backup plan that can secure your financial independence is indeed the best gift to offer your children in the long run.